wp-plugins/wp-e-commerce-predictive-search/readme.txt

 * Admin app interface is fully mobile and tablet responsive.

 = Lite & Pro Version Admin Interface =
-All a3rev Lite Version plugins have exactly the same admin interface as the Pro Version.
-Pro Version features and settings are easy to spot on the admin dashboard, Predictive Search Widget and shortcode pop-up as they are inside of a Yellow border.
-The Pro Version settings are all active on the admin panels so they can be used to get a great idea of how they work and what is available BUT the settings do not save when changes are saved and hence are not applied to the front end.
-Upgrading to the Pro version activates all the Pro version Features and Settings and removes the Yellow side bar and borders.
+* All a3rev Lite Version plugins have exactly the same admin interface as the Pro Version.
+* Pro Version features and settings are easy to spot on the admin dashboard, Predictive Search Widget and shortcode pop-up as they are inside of a Yellow border.
+* The Pro Version settings are all active on the admin panels so they can be used to get a great idea of how they work and what is available BUT the settings do not save when changes are saved and hence are not applied to the front end.
+* Upgrading to the Pro version activates all the Pro version Features and Settings and removes the Yellow side bar and borders.

-= Lite Version Support =
+>= Premium Support =

-As a Lite Version user please post all support requests to the plugins WordPress Support forum.
-We do not watch that forum and posting there you will be relying on another user for support, not an a3rev team member.
-Upgrading to a Pro Version Licence gives 'write' access to the a3rev support forum and hence Lifetime priority support as part of the License.
+>
+>The a3rev team does not provide support for the WP e-Commerce Predictive Search plugin on the WordPress.org forums.
+One on one developer support is available via the plugins a3rev [support forum](https://a3rev.com/forums/forum/wp-e-commerce-plugins/predictive-search/) to people who have purchased a [WP e-Commerce Predictive Search Pro](http://a3rev.com/shop/wp-e-commerce-predictive-search-pro/) plugin Lifetime License.
+>
+>The Pro Version has lots of extra features that coupled with developer support might be well worth your investment!

 = Pro Version Upgrade =